-If going back to school after a long summer break wasn’t already stressful enough, the transition from primary school to secondary school can be a difficult time for students.
-It is often accompanied by a decline in positive attitudes and academic outcomes, as a result of stress and lots of change.
-Research suggests that lacking a sense of belonging can have a negative effect on a student’s academic and career path.
+If going back to school after a long summer break, months of distance learning and in the middle of a global crisis wasn’t stressful enough, many students face added pressure transitioning from primary to secondary school.
+Arriving in this new environment with new demands is often accompanied by a decline in positive attitudes and academic outcomes.
+Research suggests that lacking a sense of belonging can negatively impact a student’s academic and career path.

 Although the downsides of this transition are inevitable, evidence suggests certain strategies are quite effective to help students cope.
-So, why do they struggle and what can we do to help?
+So, why do they struggle with this transition, and what can we do to help?

 Why do Students Struggle with This Transition?

 The transition from primary school to secondary school can feel especially daunting.
-Students aged 11-13 are already experiencing the dramatic changes that come along with early adolescence; from physiological changes to social ones.
-Whether it is joining a new school, dealing with heightened expectations or leaving behind their comfort zone, the transition can intensify existing stress and lead to many issues.
+Students aged 11-13 are already experiencing the dramatic changes that come along with early adolescence, from physiological changes to social ones.
+When you add joining a new school, dealing with heightened expectations or leaving behind their comfort zone to it, the transition can intensify existing stress and lead to many issues.

-It is typical for young students to feel as though they don’t belong, or fit in with their peers, which can cause them to develop a negative attitude towards attending school and participating in class.
+It is typical for young students to feel as though they don’t belong, or fit in with their peers.
+This is especially true when you have to get used to a new school, where you may not know many people.
+This can cause them to develop a negative attitude towards attending school and participating in class.
 Students particularly struggle when starting secondary school because of the lack of openly available social and emotional support they often perceive.

 How Can Teachers Help?